 - The Alleged Expert: His first couple of scenes with the rest of the mercenaries have you believe he may be more than meets the eye (after all, he's the apparent leader, taking calls and all).
 In reality, he's completely useless in combat (he's the outfit's travel agent) and is the last of the mercs to die by sheer dumb luck.

 - Butt-Monkey: Nothing good happens to Udesky.
 He's trapped on an island full of deadly animals with a very annoying couple, gets tortured and killed by the raptors, and he isn't even a real mercenary.
 He wasn't even meant to be here today!

 - Cruel and Unusual Death: The raptors cripple him and leave him to lie in agony as bait to lure out the protagonists.
 When they realise the humans didn't fall for their little trap, they snap his neck.

-- Nice Guy: Reveals he wasn't supposed to go along as he's more like the agent of the small mercenary outfit and was filling in for another unseen mercenary who called in sick.
+- Nice Guy: Udesky is a rather polite man and isn't quite a ruthless mercenary.
+He reveals he wasn't supposed to go along as he's more like the booking agent of the small mercenary outfit and was filling in for another unseen mercenary who called in sick.